If you've blocked our ad, please consider unblocking it.

 In the Japanese and Korean versions of the game, the Pokémon trading screen is vertically aligned.
-In the international releases, due to the lack of space (as written English bases its characters on individual sounds rather than entire syllables), it is horizontally aligned.
+In the international releases, due to the lack of space, it is horizontally aligned.

 The amount of PC boxes in the Pokémon Storage System was changed from to 9 to 14 in the localizations (including the Korean one, which is based on the localized ROM) due to the maximum number of Pokémon per box being decreased from 30 to 20.

 The Japanese text-box frames here are also positioned one pixel higher than the ones in the other versions.